Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Experiments

 \subsection{Pedestrian High-angle View}

-Following the previous works \cite{liang2019peeking, liang2020garden, liang2020simaug, li2022graph} we analyze the efficacy of Pishgu by training and testing it on ActEV/VIRAT \cite{awad2018benchmarking} challenge dataset discussed in Section \ref{sec:domain}.
+Following the previous works \cite{liang2019peeking, liang2020garden, liang2020simaug, li2022graph}, we analyze the efficacy of Pishgu by training and testing it on the ActEV/VIRAT \cite{awad2018benchmarking} challenge dataset discussed in Section \ref{sec:domain}.
 We report ADE and FDE for evaluating the displacement error.
 The official training and validation sets have been used for collecting the mentioned evaluation results.
-As input, the model observes 8 time steps or 3.2 seconds and predicts the path for the future 12 time steps or 4.8 seconds.
+As input, the model observes 8-time steps, or 3.2 seconds and predicts the path for the future 12-time steps or 4.8 seconds.

-We compare our model to other models that do single-future path prediction in this domain since in real-time applications having multiple predicted paths per pedestrian is not realistic.
+We compare our model to other models that make single-future path predictions in this domain since having multiple predicted paths per pedestrian in real-time applications is unrealistic.
 Results reported in pixel space can be seen in Table \ref{tab:pixel}.
-Social-LSTM \cite{alahi2016social} and Social-GAN (both V and PV variants) results are based on the tests performed by \cite{liang2019peeking}.
+Social-LSTM \cite{alahi2016social}, and Social-GAN (both V and PV variants) results are based on the tests performed by \cite{liang2019peeking}.
 Comparison with other approaches makes evident the advantage of Pishgu with a $23.6\%$ and $22.6\%$ decrease in ADE and FDE with respect to the previous SotA model.
-These results push Pishgu to the top position in single-future path prediction by a large margin and show the benefit of attentive CNN predictor in grasping the meaningful features generated by the GIN in the embedding stage.
+These results push Pishgu to the top position in single-future path prediction by a large margin and show the benefit of an attentive CNN predictor in grasping the meaningful features generated by the GIN in the embedding stage.

-In terms of number of parameter, we are only able to compare Pishgu to Next \cite{liang2019peeking} since other works do not mention their model sizes.
-Pishgu with around $36\times$ smaller model compared to Next and the outstanding ADE and FDE results, is much more suitable for real-time deployment than previous works.
+Regarding the number of parameters, we can only compare Pishgu to Next \cite{liang2019peeking} and ST-Attention \cite{zhao2020spatial} since other works do not mention their model sizes.
+Pishgu, with around $18\times$ smaller model size compared to ST-Attention and the outstanding ADE and FDE results, is much more suitable for real-time deployment than previous works.